pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 \(For more on basic terminal commands, you can check out [this blog post](https://medium.com/@grace.m.nolan/terminal-for-beginners-e492ba10902a).\)

-You will be installing your first pushkin site the in the directory you just created.
+Install your first pushkin site the in the directory you just created:

 ```bash
 $ pushkin install site